Fang20031-Coding/UAT-Global-Server/README.md

 **Uma Musume Pretty Derby Global Server Automatic Career Tool**

-> **From China Server automation to Global Server excellence** - A complete transformation with enhanced features, improved UI, and robust automation capabilities.
+> **From China server automation to global server compatibility** - A complete transformation with enhanced features, improved UI, and robust automation capabilities.

----
+>
+> ***This project is for educational purpose only, [use it at your own risk](https://umamusume.com/news/100029/)***

 ## 📄 **License & Credits**

 This project is a **Global Server adaptation** of the original China Server version by [@shiokaze](https://github.com/shiokaze/UmamusumeAutoTrainer).